minkiml/NFM/README.md

 ### Forecasting

 Conventional setup (input and ouput resolution are the same)
->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

-...

-#### Some findings from the forecasting experiment that may inspire one's future work
-- A number of forecasting baselines are largely over-parameterized ().
-One interesting practice that is more and more often done in the community of time series forecasting is adopting a very "wide" prediction head (a potential structural demerit of chunk-to-chunk mapping).
-For example, more than 95% of PatchTST's parameters (~40K in backbone encoder vs ~8.3M in prediction head) belongs to the wide prediction head.
-Regarding this, we argue that it would be hard to ... since the wide prediction head may contribute too much ... .
-In NFM, the prediction head is nothing but feature-to-feature (timestep-to-timestep) mapping, thus the contribution of the prediction head is completely decoupled for learning temporal dependecy.
+At different testing-time sampling rate

 - We found a strong indication that the current forecasting models tend to focus more on global features (low frequency information) and less leverage on local features (high frequency information) as prediction horizon gets longer - See Appendix E.3 in our work.
-Working towards integrating a mechanism that lets models to utilize more of the local features could a good direction of study.

 ### Classification
+NFM works well on both pre-processed features (MFCC) and long raw waveform of 16k in length, yielding overall 2nd top-tier performance (in conventional setup) and the least performance degradation (at different testing-time sampling rate).

 ### Aomaly detection
+NFM shows effectiveness in anomaly detection task, surpassing the baselines on ....

 ## How to use NFM for your own dataset and task
 We provide a short [demo](demo/simple_demo.ipynb) on how to apply NFM to one's own data and task.